guiccbr/autonomous-fuzzy-quadcopter/README.md

 ## Repository Organization ##

-Most of the working code has been written in Python 2.7, except for the V-REP scripts that have been written in Lua and the future Gazebo plugins that will be written in C++.
-A matlab quadcopter model and a matlab fuzzy controller have also been written for preliminary tests, but they have not been tested further or documented since then.
+Most of the working code has been written in Python 2.7, except for the V-REP scripts, that have been written in Lua, and the future Gazebo plugins, that will be written in C++.
+A matlab quadcopter model and a matlab fuzzy controller have also been written for preliminary tests, but they have not been tested or documented further since then.

+An arduino folder, containing the implementation of a Kalman Filter for the input of an MPU6050 inertial measuremente unity, has also been kept into this repository for the eventual future deployment in a real quadcopter.
+This arduino code still needs a lot of improvement and testing, though.

 The repository has been organized as follows:

-[TODO]
+    .
+    ├── LICENSE                     (MIT License File)
+    ├── README.md                   (This file)
+    ├── arduino                     (MPU6050 specs and Filter - Not Tested)
+    ├── doc                         (Documentation and References)
+    ├── matlab                      (Model and controller - Not Tested) ├── python
+    │   ├── py_quad_control         (Evolving fuzzy controller and others)
+    │   └── run_sparc_test_drone.py (Script that controls the simulation model)
+    └─ vrep                         (V-REP simulator models and scenes) ├── models
+        └── scenes

+Note that to run the simulation (as in the sample video), the arduino and the matlab source files are *not* required.

 ## Running the simulation ##